taylorjg/FractalsWebGL/README.md

     * _Cycle forwards through the colour maps._
 * SHIFT + CTRL + `c`
     * _Cycle backwards through the colour maps._

+## Touchscreen Controls (Manual Mode)

+I'm still thinking about how to do this.

 ## TODO